 - A register of interests is established and maintained as a formal record of interests declared by employees and independent members.
 The register will include details of directorships, pecuniary (financial) and non-pecuniary interests in organisations that may have dealings in the NHS and members of professional committees and third sector bodies.
-Where relevant it will also include details of interest of close family members or civil partners; - Arrangements are in place to prompt specific groups of employees and independent members to complete a declaration of interest form (Appendix 2) on initial employment with the health board and at periodic intervals thereafter as follows:
+Where relevant it will also include details of interest of close family members or civil partners; - The register be updated in a timely and more specifically within a fortnight of a new interest being declared; - Arrangements are in place to prompt specific groups of employees and independent members to complete a declaration of interest form (Appendix 2) on initial employment with the health board and at periodic intervals thereafter as follows:

-Independent members / trustees Annually Executive directors Annually Service unit directors; directors of hosted Annually organisations and very senior managers (VSMs) Staff in specified "high risk" areas Annually
+Independent members / trustees Annually Executive directors Annually Service unit directors; directors of hosted organisations and members of the Senior Leadership Team, Medical and Clinical Directors and Assistant Directors Annually Staff in specified "high risk" areas; Procurement, Estates, Capital Planning, Pharmacy Annually